 I knew I needed a change

-While I was not dealing with any life threatening conditions, the symptoms I had served as very stark warning signs that something was wrong and needed my attention.
+While I was not dealing with any life threatening conditions (though they very much so affected my ability to function on a daily basis), the symptoms I had served as very stark warning signs that something was wrong and needed my attention.
 If I continued to ignore them now, they would merely lead to more severe health issues down the road.